Don't manage your team. Lead your team!

 “The basic requirements for leadership have not changed and I don’t expect them to change any time soon,” says Weishaupt.
 “It’s always about leading yourself, your team and the organization.”
 This leads her to describe the three basic characteristics:

 1. Lead yourself

 “To stand by the constant changes, being able to lead yourself is now more important than ever,” stresses Weishaupt.
 “This starts with understanding your own purpose.
-If you know and can articulate it, you can also engage others.
-At Deutsche Telekom, we adjusted the company’s make-up last year.
-Instead of letting the CEO think about it first, we consulted 200,000 people.
-In the end, we came to this conclusion: we don’t stop until everyone is connected.”
+If you know your own purpose and can articulate it, you can also engage others.
+At Deutsche Telekom, we adjusted the company’s purpose last year.
+Instead of letting the top management think about it first, we consulted our people.
+In the end, we came to a powerful: we don’t stop until everyone is connected.”